 Blockchains implement proof of work in order to slow down the development of new blocks.
-In the case of Bitcoin, it takes about ten minutes to calculate the needed proof of work and integrate a new block to the chain.
+In the case of the Bitcoin blockchain, it takes about ten minutes to calculate the needed proof of work and integrate a new block into the chain.
 This mechanism makes it counterfeit to tamper with blocks because if you edit one block, you will have to recalculate the proof of work for all the following blocks.

-The safety of the system depends on the creative use of hashing and the proof of work mechanisms.
+The safety of the system and blockchain architecture depends on the creative use of hashing and the proof of work mechanisms.
 In addition, it is spread.

 Instead of having a single entity to monitor the chain, a blockchain uses a P2P network that anyone is allowed to enter (assuming the blockchain is public).
 When someone joins this blockchain network, they get a full copy of the system.
 This node can then use the copy of the blockchain to make sure that everything is correct.

-Now let’s see if a new block can be integrated within a system.
+Now let’s see if a new block can be integrated into a blockchain system.
 That new block is forwarded to all nodes on the network.
 Each node then verifies the block to make sure it is not fake.
-As soon as it was confirmed, each node took this block into its own ecosystem.
+As soon as it was confirmed, each node took this block into its own blockchain structure.
 The nodes in the network eventually reach a consensus: they come to an agreement on which units are active and non-active.

 A blockchain is an open financial ledger or record in which every transaction is proved and authorized.
 A blockchain is developed as a decentralized network of millions of electronic machines, commonly referred to as nodes.
 It is a spread database architecture in which each part plays the role of a network administrator who voluntarily enters the ecosystem.
 There are no consolidated data, and it is constantly reviewed by users.
 So, hacks are unlikely.